The Well-Being ROI: Why Every Business Should Focus on Workplace Wellness

 Employees with Wellness Plan access are 50% more likely to agree that their workplace helps them manage stress than those without wellness plans.
 It’s not all about the body!
 Wellness programs usually have a mental health component as well.
 Of course, when you focus on exercise and eating right, better mental health is likely to follow.

 Remember, stress doesn’t just affect the brain.
-It’s the silent killer than can lead to all kinds of chronic illnesses and expensive treatments.
+It’s the silent killer that can lead to all kinds of chronic illnesses and expensive treatments.
 Managing stress should be a top priority for every business to save money in the long term.

 Building a strong work community isn’t easy, but it can be incredibly valuable to the well-being of your employees and your business.
 Wellness programs can create all sorts of opportunities for co-workers to bond.
 Work-sponsored yoga classes, lunch-time walks, healthy eating challenges – they can all create friendly gatherings or competitions to bond employees.